 New York City’s Capital Program

 Our city’s infrastructure – its roads, sewers, parks and schools – is funded and managed through the city’s capital program.
-We use NYC Open Data to through explore the program’s four phases: Strategy, Budget, Commitments and Projects.
+This website uses NYC Open Data to explore the capital program’s four phases: Strategy, Budget, Commitments and Projects.

 Strategy